 If you are considering traveling to Greece alone, there may be aspects of planning your trip that concern you – whether that is safety matters, the ease of getting around, or the question of whether Greece is a suitable solo travel destination.

-I have lived in Greece for the last two and a half years, and have traveled the country extensively (and independently) throughout that time.
+I have lived in Greece for the last three years, and have traveled the country extensively (and independently) throughout that time.
 I wanted to create this solo travel in Greece guide to address common concerns and queries about traveling to Greece alone.

 - 1 Traveling to Greece Alone: Your Questions Answered